salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 // Information about an expression, surrounded by curly braces, in a HTML template. interface ComputedValue {
     expression: string;
-    root?: ClassProperty;
+    // TODO: This also needs to account for iterator property, for each item root?: ClassProperty;
 }